The Great American Baseball Card Flipping, Trading and Bubble Gum Book: Players with funny names

-Cards about the card
+Entries about the card

 A good many of the capsules in the profiles section are more about the baseball card itself than the player depicted.
 In some the authors remark about the prevalence or difficulty in obtaining the card: "Toby Atwell has to be remembered by any serious collector of baseball cards in 1952 as having been one of the most difficult cards to acquire," the authors write.
 "The career of Toby Atwell as player was secondary to the career of Toby Atwell as baseball card, and if you needed him to complete your set too, you'll know what I mean."
 In many others, Harris and Boyd point out some absurdity, such as slipshod graphics, an absurd remark about the player, or the player's silly pose or expression.
 One example is Bob Cerv's 1958 Topps card, where it looks as if he's whacking himself in the head with his bat.
 Another card fitting this category is that of pitcher Harvey Haddix, who is best remembered for once having pitched 121/3 innings of perfect baseball only to lose the game in the 13th inning after allowing one hit.
 He is shown with a forlorn smile.
 The bio tells us that it “is the reluctantly self-deprecating smile of the perennially dumped-on, the wry smile of the universal victim, the man who expects very little of his peers and knows secretly that he’s going to have to settle for quite a good deal less.”

 Style

-Much of the book's humor and thus its appeal derives from the authors' style, which is integral to the narration.
+Much of the book's humor and thus its appeal derives from the authors' style.
 Although there are notable exceptions, for the most part the overt writing style could be characterized as breezy, goofy, and irreverent, at times to the point of being ridiculing.
 Somewhat curiously though, perhaps because of the reader's awareness of the authors' respect for the game and the inherent difficulty of playing it at the major league level, the ultimate effect is to glorify the effort made by the humdrum player because he was part of game that was a significant part of one’s youth.
 The following two quotes from the book are representative of the style used in the "Profiles" section:

 Quick, name a major league baseball player who was born in San Remo, Italy, lived in Windsor, Ontario, Canada, and couldn't hit.
 That's right--Reno Bertoia.